SEMINAR PAPER

 KEY FACTS

-• The health of humans, animals, and ecosystems is closely interlinked.
-Changes in these relationships can increase the risk of new human and animal diseases developing and spreading.
+.
+The health of humans, animals, and ecosystems is closely interconnected.
+Changes in these relationships can increase the risk of new diseases emerging and spreading among both humans and animals.

-• The close links between human, animal, and environmental health demand close collaboration, communication, and coordination between the relevant sectors.
+.
+The strong connections between human, animal, and environmental health require close collaboration, communication, and coordination between the relevant sectors.

-• One Health is an approach to optimizing the health of humans, animals, and ecosystems by integrating these fields rather than keeping them separate.
+.
+One Health is an approach that aims to optimize the health of humans, animals, and ecosystems by integrating these fields, rather than keeping them separate.

-• Some 60% of emerging infectious diseases that are reported globally come from animals, both wild and domestic.
-Over 30 new human pathogens have been detected in the last three decades, 75% of which originated in animals.
+.
+Approximately 60% of emerging infectious diseases reported globally originate from animals, both wild and domestic.
+Over the past three decades, more than 30 new human pathogens have been detected, 75% of which originated in animals.

-One Health is about interdisciplinary collaboration between different academic disciplines, primarily underpinning human and veterinary medicine but with strong links to the natural and social sciences and the humanities.
+One Health emphasizes interdisciplinary collaboration across various academic disciplines, primarily focusing on human and veterinary medicine, but with strong links to the natural and social sciences, as well as the humanities.

 TRANSHUMANISM